(Pork Cuts Charts Free Download at the end)

 And if you have a suggestion or a recipe to share, write in the comments below.

-If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian also for cuts for lamb, beef to BBQ, and Sea Monsters (Squids, Pulp and Cuttlefish).
+If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian also for cuts for lamb, beef to BBQ, and What are calamari, squid, cuttlefish, and Octopus.

 More Hints and Tips